-As of October 15, 2021, there have been over 44 million cases and over 720,000 COVID-19 related deaths reported to the CDC.
-This data, however, includes both confirmed and probable cases.
+As of August 28, 2022, there have been over 93 million cases and over one million COVID-19 related deaths reported to the CDC.
+This data, however, includes both confirmed and probable cases.1

-According to the CDC’s August 5, 2020 interim case definition for Coronavirus Disease 2019 (COVID-19), a confirmed COVID-19 case is one where laboratory evidence indicates the presence of the SARS-CoV-2 virus by a molecular amplification test such as reverse transcriptase quantitative polymerase chain reaction (RT-qPCR) or nucleic acid amplification test (NAAT).
+According to the CDC’s August 5, 2020 interim case definition for Coronavirus Disease 2019 (COVID-19), a confirmed COVID-19 case is one where laboratory evidence indicates the presence of the SARS-CoV-2 virus by a molecular amplification test2 such as reverse transcriptase quantitative polymerase chain reaction (RT-qPCR) or nucleic acid amplification test (NAAT).3

 COVID-19 Complications and Injuries

-Most people who become infected with SARS-CoV-2 will have mild symptoms and recover fully without requiring medical treatment.
-However, COVID-19 can have serious complications that lead to adverse health outcomes.
+Most people who become infected with SARS-CoV-2 will have mild symptoms and recover fully without requiring medical treatment.10 However, COVID-19 can have serious complications that lead to adverse health outcomes.

-Individuals who recover from COVID-19 may have symptoms that persist for weeks to months after the acute illness resolves.
-Referred to as COVID-19 “long haulers”, recovered individuals may experience debilitating symptoms which include shortness of breath, nausea, diarrhea, racing heart, intermittent high fever, as well as neurological problems such as memory loss, “brain fog”, and attention problems.
+According to public health officials, individuals who recover from COVID-19 may have symptoms that persist for weeks to months after the acute illness resolves.
+Referred to as COVID-19 “long haulers”, recovered individuals may experience debilitating symptoms which include shortness of breath, nausea, diarrhea, racing heart, intermittent high fever, as well as neurological problems such as memory loss, “brain fog”, and attention problems.15 16

 COVID-19 Death Controversies – Dying With and Dying From COVID-19